berndtmark/PiTVServer/README.md

     * Radarr - Movies
 * Sabnzb - Your download client.
 Will receive .nzb files, and fetch the articles from your usenet server
 * Plex - This is where you watch stuff
+* Tautulli - Statistics about Plex

 ## Script Setup
-Directory locations can to be set in settings.conf
+Directory locations, tag, setting can to be set in .env

 ## Start!
 Clone the repository and run _init.sh_.
 Script can be re-run to upgrade containers (the apps).